 In recent years, the remit of many agencies in local state administration has expanded, often covering entire counties or even larger areas.
 Changes giving national powers to many local administration authorities are underway in the agency structure.
 These agencies will continue to have branches across the country.

-At present, local state administration consists of 11 police departments, 22 enforcement offices and 15 employment and economic development offices.
+At present, local state administration consists of 11 police departments and 15 employment and economic development offices.

 The new National Prosecution Authority was launched on 1 October 2019, bringing together the Office of the Prosecutor General and five prosecution districts.
 At the beginning of 2020, the local register offices merged with the Population Register Centre to form a national Digital and Population Data Services Agency.
-Enforcement activities will also be reorganised in late 2020 to only consist of a single level.
-The National Administrative Office for Enforcement and the 22 enforcement offices will merge into a single national agency, the National Enforcement Authority.
+Enforcement activities has also been reorganised in 1.12.2020 to only consist of a single level.
+The National Administrative Office for Enforcement and the 22 enforcement offices merged into a single national agency, the National Enforcement Authority.

 Other forms of central government activities